Why the EFHW Inverted-L Works Without Radials

 -

-A monopole with top loading.
-Radials are strongly recommended for efficiency. -
+This is a monopole with top loading.
+Radials or a serious counterpoise system are strongly recommended for efficiency and repeatability. -

-A half-wave resonator fed at the end through a transformer.
-It can work without a large radial field because feedpoint current is relatively low and the return can be capacitive / via a small counterpoise / via coax (if uncontrolled).
+This is a half-wave resonator fed at the end through a transformer.
+It can work without a large radial field because feedpoint current is relatively low and the return can be capacitive, via a short counterpoise, or via the coax shield if uncontrolled.

-Because the end impedance is high, voltages at/near the transformer and at the end region can be surprisingly large even at modest power.
+Because the end impedance is high, voltages at and near the transformer and wire end can be surprisingly large even at modest power.

-Keep the transformer/feed area away from people/pets, use proper insulation and strain relief, and follow RF exposure guidance.
+Keep the transformer/feed area and wire ends away from people and pets.
+Use proper insulation, strain relief, weatherproofing, transformer ratings, and RF exposure practices.

 An EFHW inverted-L can “work without radials” because:

-- It’s a half-wave resonant radiator with high feedpoint impedance and relatively low feedpoint current, so it’s less dependent on a low-loss ground system than a ¼-wave vertical.
+- It is a half-wave resonant radiator with high feedpoint impedance and relatively low feedpoint current, so it is less dependent on a low-loss ground system than a ¼-wave base-fed vertical.

-- The inverted-L geometry typically increases coupling to the environment, making that non-radial return path easier to realize in practice.
+- The inverted-L geometry usually increases coupling to the environment, making that non-radial return path easier to realize in practice.

-But it never truly operates with “no return path”... it simply operates without a large, deliberate radial field, and that can come with common-mode and repeatability tradeoffs unless you control it.
+But it never truly operates with “no return path.”
+It simply operates without a large deliberate radial field, and that can come with common-mode, noise, and repeatability tradeoffs unless you design the return path on purpose.

 Mini-FAQ

-- Does an EFHW Inverted-L truly work with no radials? — It works without a radial field, but it still needs a return path.
-That return is often capacitance to the environment and/or a counterpoise (sometimes unintentionally the coax shield).
+- Does an EFHW Inverted-L truly work with no radials? — It can work without a radial field, but it still needs an RF return path.
+That return is often capacitance to the environment and/or a counterpoise, sometimes unintentionally the outside of the coax shield.

 Interested in more technical content?
 Subscribe to our updates for deep-dive RF articles and lab notes.